ryannewcomer/ryannewcomer/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning java and javascript
+- 🌱 I’m currently learning java
 - 📫 How to reach me: ryanhungryan@gmail.com
-- ⚡ Fun fact: I like gaming !!
+- ⚡ Fun fact: I like gaming !